 Application : Applied

-Explanation on : application of the practice The Remuneration Committee has been constituted by the Board to review and recommend the remuneration of the Directors and senior management for its approval.
+Explanation on application of the practice : The Remuneration Committee has been constituted by the Board to review and recommend the remuneration of the Directors and senior management for its approval.
+During the year, the Remuneration Committee has also been given the responsibility to implement and administer the Landmarks Employees' Share Option Scheme in accordance with its By-Laws.
 The Remuneration Committee comprises non-executive Directors, majority of whom are independent, as follows: i.
 Tan Sri Zakaria bin Abdul Hamid, Chairman (Non-Independent Non-Executive) ii.
 Mr Bernard Chong Lip Tau (Independent Non-Executive) iii.
-Mr Chin Mui Khiong (Independent Non-Executive) The Terms of Reference of the Remuneration Committee were reviewed and approved by the Board on 23 November 2017 and is accessible at www.landmarks.com.my.
+Mr Chin Mui Khiong (Independent Non-Executive)

+The Terms of Reference of the Remuneration Committee were revised and approved by the Board on 16 August 2018 and is accessible at www.landmarks.com.my.

-Explanation for : departure
+Explanation for departure :

-Large companies are requines to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :